 - Left-handed: Insert the right needle from right to left into the first stitch on the left needle.
 Slip it over to the right needle.

-- I knit that stitch holding the tail and the working yarn together and then pull tight.
-It does make a thicker stitch but it is not noticeable once you continue with the pattern.
+- I knit that stitch holding the tail and the yarn together and then pull tight.
+It makes a thicker stitch but it isn’t noticeable once you continue.

 I place a marker at the beginning of the round and then work that stitch I’d slipped back to the left hand needle.